 The core advantage of linear motor comes from the characteristic of "direct drive" - skipping intermediate transmission links, fundamentally solving the mechanical losses, accuracy limitations, and maintenance problems of traditional solutions.
 However, due to its higher cost (especially for high-precision models) and stricter requirements for installation environment (such as dust prevention and anti magnetic interference), linear motor is more suitable for scenarios with high precision, high speed, long stroke, and high-frequency motion (such as semiconductor manufacturing, precision machine tools, and maglev trains).
 Traditional rotating motors still have competitiveness in low-cost and low precision demand scenarios.

-Hot Tags: linear motor, China linear motor manufacturers, suppliers, factory, Direct Drive Linear Motor Stage System, Direct Drive Linear Servo Motor Stage, Linear Induction Motor, Linear Servo Positioner with Motor Drive, Linear Synchronous Drive Motor, Linear Synchronous Servo Motor
+Hot Tags: linear motor, China linear motor manufacturers, suppliers, factory, Linear Induction Motor, Force Regulated Smart Linear Motor, Smart Linear Motor with Force Control Capability, Electric Operated Linear Actuator, Linear Induction Drive Motor, Linear Synchronous Propulsion Motor